SnowKrown/Unity3dMobileClipboardHelper/README.md

 Unity3dMobileClipboardHelper
 ============================

-some unity3d code with clipboard on mobile
+some unity3d code snippets with clipboard on mobile